jcalazan/ansible-django-stack/README.md

 └── requirements.txt
 ```

-The main things to note are the locations of the `manage.py` and `wsgi.py` files.
-If your project's structure is a little different, you may need to change the values in these 2 files:
+The main things to note are the locations of the `manage.py`, `requirements.txt` and `wsgi.py` files.
+If your project's structure is a little different then you can edit the paths, relative to the root of
+the project, in the Project layout section of env_vars/base.yml.
+If you have different requirements files
+for each environment then you can override the relative path to the file in env_vars/development.yml
+and/or env_vars/vagrant.yml as needed.
+If this does not support your project layout then you can still
+edit the values in these 2 files:

 - `roles/web/tasks/setup_django_app.yml`
 - `roles/web/templates/gunicorn_start.j2`